gustavonp/roo-recipes/content/recipes/bok-choy.md

 6. Pour the mixture over the bok choy.

 > It is easy to make it too spicy with red pepper flakes.
-So try adding it a little less if you're not a fan of spicy food.
+Try adding it a little less if you're not a fan of spicy food.